GoFundMe GraphQL API

 How it works

-The charity.fundraisers query allows you to retrieve all fundraisers associated with your charity.
-The charity.donations query allows you to retrieve all donations of all fundraisers associated with your charity.
+The charity.fundraisers query allows you to retrieve fundraisers associated with your charity.
+The charity.donations query allows you to retrieve donations across all fundraisers associated with your charity.

 Example use cases